girlscript/winter-of-contributing/Rust/3.Quintessential Guessing game in Rust/setting_up_project.md

-# Lets Setup a New Project in Rust :
+# Let's Setup a New Project in Rust :